Topology and dynamics of higher-order multiplex networks: Topology of multiplex simplicial complexes

 Link overlap is a very important and well known property of real multiplex networks which refers to the case where two nodes are connected in more than one layer.
 Link overlap is described by multilinks~\cite{bianconi2013statistical,menichetti2014weighted,musmeci2017multiplex,bentley2016multilayer,cellai2016message,radicchi2017redundant,battiston2017multilayer}, which capture all the possible ways in which two nodes can be connected in different layers.
-In order to capture this important property in our framework we extend the notion of multilinks on multiplex networks to multiplex simplicial complexes.
+In order to capture this important property in our framework, we extend the notion of multilinks on multiplex networks to multisimplices on multiplex simplicial complexes.

-While on a monoplex simplicial complex each simplex can be either present or not, in a multiplex simplicial complex any given simplex can be present or not in each of the different layers.
-In order to account for all the possible types of connections between a given set of $n$ nodes, we associate to each set of replica simplices $\bm\sigma=(\sigma^{[1]},\sigma^{[2]},\ldots, \sigma^{[M]})$ a vector $\vec{m}_{{\sigma}}=(m^{[1]}_{{\sigma}},m^{[2]}_{{\sigma}},\ldots, m^{[M]}_{{\sigma}})$ that captures whether the simplex $\sigma^{[\alpha]}$ is present in the layer $\alpha$ ($m_{{\sigma}}^{[\alpha]}=1$) or not ($m^{[\alpha]}_{{\sigma}}=0$).
-In this way we define multisimplices of type $\vec{m}$ that can represent every possible given pattern of connection among the same set of nodes across the different layers.
-In the case of two layers we can hence observe non trivial multi-0-simplices (multinodes) of type $\vec{m}$ given by $(1,0), (0,1),$ and $(1,1)$ indicating whether the node is present (i.e. it is connected) only in the first, only in the second or in both layers.
+While on a monoplex simplicial complex each simplex can be either be present or not, in a multiplex simplicial complex, any higher-order interaction (simplex) among $n$ nodes can independently be present or not in each different layer.
+In order to account for all the possible types of interactions between a given set of $n$ nodes, we associate to each set of replica simplices $\bm\sigma=(\sigma^{[1]},\sigma^{[2]},\ldots, \sigma^{[M]})$ a vector $\vec{m}_{{\sigma}}=(m^{[1]}_{{\sigma}},m^{[2]}_{{\sigma}},\ldots, m^{[M]}_{{\sigma}})$ that captures whether the simplex $\sigma^{[\alpha]}$ is present in layer $\alpha$ ($m_{{\sigma}}^{[\alpha]}=1$) or not ($m^{[\alpha]}_{{\sigma}}=0$).
+In this way we define multisimplices of type $\vec{m}$ representing every possible given pattern of interactions among the same set of nodes across the different layers.
+In the case of two layers we can hence observe non trivial multi-0-simplices (multinodes) of type $\vec{m}$ given by $(1,0), (0,1)$ and $(1,1)$ indicating whether the node is present (i.e. it is connected) only in the first, only in the second or in both layers.
 Moreover we can observe multi-1-simplices (multilinks) and multi-2-simplicies (multitriangles) of type $\vec{m}$ given by $(1,0),(0,1)$ and $(1,1)$ indicating whether links or triangles are present only in the first, only in the second or in both layers respectively (see Figure $\ref{fig:1}$).
+Hence, the multisimplices give direct and complete information about the overlap among replica simplices across different layers.